standardhealth/cimpl-doc/docs/cimpl6LanguageReference.md

 * Class files: _namespace.txt_ or _namespace-something.txt_
 * Value Set files: _namespace-vs.txt_ or _namespace-something-vs.txt_
-* Mapping files: _namespace-map.txt_ or _namespace-something-map.txt_
+* Map files: _namespace-map.txt_ or _namespace-something-map.txt_

-Any periods in the `namespace` should be replaced by dashes.
-For example, for a namespace called `odh.occupation`, the recommended value set file name is _odh-occupation-vs.txt_.
+Any periods in the _namespace_ should be replaced by dashes.
+For example, for a namespace called _odh.occupation_, the recommended value set file name is _odh-occupation-vs.txt_.
 The _something_ is useful when you want to break up the contents of a single namespace into multiple files, for example:

 * _obf-action.txt_
 * _obf-finding.txt_

->**Note:** `obf` stands for _Objective FHIR_, a set of classes provided with CIMPL that can help you create FHIR profiles.
+>**Note:** _obf_ stands for _Objective FHIR_, a set of classes provided with CIMPL that can help you create FHIR profiles.
 For more information, see [Objective FHIR Overview](cimpl6ObjectiveFHIR.md)

 Additional files for configuring and producing FHIR implementation guides (IGs), and their naming conventions include: